 - Habitat heaven: Find different birds in our lovely garden in our bird treasure hunt.
 Learn about the wonderful habitat our woods provide.
 Survey the wider garden for habitats.
 Think about the interdependency between different species.
 Construct food chains.

-At the end of each session, each class be given the option to undertake a Wildlife Rescue Task to complete back at school or in the local community.
+At the end of every session, each child will receive a leaflet to take home about what they can do to help wildlife and the environment.
+Teachers can also opt to undertake a Wildlife Rescue Task back at school or in the local community.
 This could be something like designing a poster about saving water, making a bug hotel, planting some bee friendly plants, or surveying trees in a local park.
-Schools are required to feed back to us on how their Wildlife Rescue Task has gone.
-On completion of their task, the children will receive a certificate for their Wildlife mini heroes award.
+We supply all resources necessary for the Wildlife Rescue Tasks free of charge.
+We do require schools to feed back to us on their Wildlife Rescue Task.
+On receipt of this feedback, we will send out certificate to every child in the class.

 Teachers’ comments from the Summer term 2019: